Edit this wiki page Follow

 Dan DiDio

 Previously the Senior Vice President/Executive Editor of DC Comics.
 Received the Wizard magazine "Man of the Year" award for 2003 for his work on the DC lineup.
 He started in 2002 and is currently Co-Publisher along side Jim Lee.
-He is also a writer and is currently writing O.M.A.C.
+He is also a writer.

-Getting his start in daytime soap operas on television, Didio later became credited with reviving the DC universe starting back in 2002 when he became vice president of editorial.
-In 2011, along side Jim Lee and Geoff Johns (as creative consultant) Didio lead the "new 52" relaunch of all the DC titles including Justice League #1 which hit a recent record of 200,000+ copies being requested by comic book stores nationwide and has gone to a fourth printing.
-Didio has taken the stage and he has definitely filled the shoes of editors of DC's past such as Whitney Ellsworth, Carmine Infantino, Paul Levitz, Jack Schiff and Denny O'Neil.
+Getting his start in daytime soap operas on television, DiDio later became credited with reviving the DC universe starting back in 2002 when he became vice president of editorial.
+The following year, DiDio got the first "Man of the Year" award from Wizard Magazine for his work in revitalizing the DC lineup.
+In 2011, along side Jim Lee and Geoff Johns (as creative consultant) DiDio lead the "new 52" relaunch of all the DC titles including Justice League #1 which hit a recent record of 200,000+ copies being requested by comic book stores nationwide and has gone to a fourth printing.
+DiDio has taken the stage and he has definitely filled the shoes of editors of DC's past such as Whitney Ellsworth, Carmine Infantino, Paul Levitz, Jack Schiff and Denny O'Neil.

-He is currently teamed up with longtime Superman artist Jerry Ordway to create the next "DC Universe Presents" with a new take on Challengers of the Unknown which was created by the legendary Jack Kirby.
+In 2012, he briefly teamed up with longtime Superman artist Jerry Ordway to create the second "DC Universe Presents" arc, a new take on Challengers of the Unknown, a team which was created by the legendary Jack Kirby.

 This edit will also create new pages on Comic Vine for: